Jack Miller (motorcyclist): 2021

 During testing in Qatar, Miller, now aboard the factory Ducati team, set unofficial record lap times, but struggled in the races, finishing just 9th in both races held in Doha.
 During the second Qatar race Miller became frustrated and engaged in a tit for tat struggle with defending world champion Joan Mir: the sequence started when Mir made an aggressive overtake on Miller, causing Mir to briefly lose grip, needing to pick his bike up, and nearly running Miller off the track.
 Miller then retaliated by colliding with Mir heading down the back straight of the Losail International Circuit.
 Later in the race Miller provoked another near-accident that could have taken out both Mir and factory Yamaha rider Maverick Viñales, but Miller refused to apologize for the incidents, saying it was Mir who was at fault for any on-track encounters.
 Miller underwent successful surgery in Spain for compartment syndrome, and would be back to race in Portugal.
 At the Portuguese Grand Prix he showed good pace all weekend, but crashed out early in the race.
 At the following races in Jerez, where he qualified 3rd on the grid, Miller got a strong start of the line into first but was passed by Fabio Quartararo early on in the race.
-Miller took back the lead with seven laps left, after Quartararo himself suffered an arm-pump compartment syndrome, building up a one second gap to his teammate Bagnaia to secure his first win of 2021.
+Miller took back the lead with seven laps left, after Quartararo himself suffered an arm-pump compartment syndrome, building up a one-second gap to his teammate Bagnaia to secure his first win of 2021.
 For Miller this would be his second MotoGP win after a five-year gap, his first on a Ducati, and his first win in dry conditions.
 It was also Ducati's first win of 2021 and their first victory at Jerez since 2006.
 Miller followed up his win in Jerez with a flag to flag win at Le Mans the following weekend, which was notable because he overcame two long lap penalties to secure a dominant victory.
 He would finish 3rd in Barcelona, before a mid-season bad run saw him drop out of championship contention.
 He ended the season well with two third places in Portimao and Valencia, overall closing his season with two wins, five podiums, 181 points, and 4th in the rider's championship.

 2022

-Miller finished in fifth place on the final standings at this season.
+Miller finished in 5th in his final Ducati season, with a dominant victory at the Japanese Grand Prix.
+He scored podiums in America, France, Germany, Great Britain, Austria, and Thailand.
+At his home round in Melbourne, Turn 4 of the Phillip Island Grand Prix Circuit was renamed the 'Miller Corner' in his honour before the race.

-Red Bull KTM Factory Racing (from 2023)
+Red Bull KTM Factory Racing (2023–2024)

+2023

 On 9 June 2022, Miller signed a contract with Red Bull KTM Factory Racing for 2023 and 2024, teaming up with Brad Binder.
+Miller finished 2023 in 11th, with a highlight performance at Jerez, with a third-placed finish in both the sprint and feature race.